-The two alternatives to the proposed project analyzed in this section are as follows:
+The three alternatives to the proposed project analyzed in this section are as follows:

-• No Project/Existing General Plan Alternative: The project site would remain in its existing condition and no Sphere of Influence application would be submitted.
+- No Project/Existing General Plan Alternative: The project site would remain in its existing condition and no Sphere of Influence application would be submitted.
 The Sphere of Influence boundaries would be limited to the existing City of Elk Grove City limits.
-The SOIA Area is anticipated to continue to develop under the existing Sacramento County General Plan.

-- Alternate SOI Boundary Alternative: The Alternate SOI Boundary Alternative would entail the expansion of the City of Elk Grove's SOI to the northeast of the existing City limits and would encompass an area that is larger than the currently proposed SOI area.
+The SOIA Area is anticipated to continue to develop under the existing Sacramento County General Plan. - Alternate SOI Boundary Alternative: The Alternate SOI Boundary Alternative would entail the expansion of the City of Elk Grove's SOI to the northeast of the existing City limits and would encompass an area that is larger than the currently proposed SOI area.
 This Alternate SOI Boundary modification is aimed to encompass an unincorporated area of the County that would allow the City meet its objectives of future growth and expansion but focus on areas adjacent to the City that are currently processing specific plans and development applications.
 As such, the alternate SOI boundary would include the North Vineyards Station Specific Plan (1,590 acres); the Vineyard Springs Comprehensive Plan (2,650 acres); and an area west of these specific plans that includes 6,500 acres bounded by Eagle Nest Road to the east, Elder Creek Road to the north, Calvine Road to the south, and Grant Line Road to the southeast.
 The Alternate SOI Boundary Alternative is illustrated in Exhibit 5-1.
-Similar to the proposed SOIA Area, the land use designations for the 6,500 acres is General Agriculture-20: most of the land (about 90 percent) is grazing land, according to the Farmland Mapping and Monitoring Program (FMMP). - Enhanced Regional Alternative: The Enhanced Regional Alternative would entail the expansion of the City of Elk Grove's SOI over 2,700 acres immediately to the south of the current City limits, generally 0.5 mile north of Eschinger Road, in the area between State Route 99 (SR-99) and Franklin Boulevard.
-The Enhanced Alternative is illustrated in Exhibit 5-2.
-This Enhanced Regional Alternative would be located within portions of the area identified by the Sacramento Area Council of Governments (SACOG) Blueprint Preferred Scenario for Elk Grove as a Medium Density Residential place type, and as Vacant Urban Designated Lands (2050).
-This alternative aims to encompass an unincorporated area of the County that would allow the City to meet many of its objectives for future growth and expansion but would focus on siting that growth in areas that meet regional as well as City objectives, as set forth in regional transportation and air quality planning documents.
+Similar to the proposed SOIA Area, the land use designations for the 6,500 acres is General Agriculture-20: most of the land (about 90 percent) is grazing land, according to the Farmland Mapping and Monitoring Program (FMMP).
+This alternative would also avoid extension of the SOIA Area into or near the Stone Lakes National Wildlife Refuge.

+Enhanced Regional Alternative: The Enhanced Regional Alternative would entail the expansion of the City of Elk Grove's SOI over 2,775 acres immediately to the south of the current City limits, generally 0.5 mile north of Eschinger Road, in the area between State Route 99 (SR-99) and Franklin Boulevard and approximately 1,575 acres in the area east of SR 99 that is currently within the County General Plan Urban Services Boundary, for a total of 4,350 gross acres.
+This alternative is illustrated in Exhibit 5-2.
+The Enhanced Regional Alternative would be located within portions of the area identified by the Sacramento Area Council of Governments (SACOG) Blueprint Preferred Scenario for Elk Grove as a Medium Density Residential place type, and as Vacant Urban Designated Lands (2050) and it incorporates areas east of SR 99 within the County's Urban Services Boundary.
+This alternative aims to encompass an unincorporated area of the County that would allow the City to meet many of its objectives for future growth and expansion but would focus on siting that growth in areas that meet regional as well as City objectives, as set forth in regional transportation and air quality planning documents (e.g. Sacramento Sustainable Communities Strategy (SCS)).
 By encouraging more compact urban development, the alternative would reduce potential environmental impacts to air quality and greenhouse gas emissions, and the loss of agricultural and biological resources as well.
+This alternative would also largely avoid FEMA designated floodplains and extension of the SOIA Area near the Stone Lakes National Wildlife Refuge.